woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/loadingdata.rst

 .. note::

-   OpenGeo Suite includes PDAL builds for Linux and OSX, but not yet for Windows.
+   Boundless Suite includes PDAL builds for Linux and OSX, but not yet for Windows.
 Future releases will include native Windows support.

 Running ``pdal pipeline``